Meet the MyHeritage Research Team

 Elisabeth Zetland:

-French-born Elisabeth Zetland earned her Ph.D. (with Honors) in medieval history from Paul Valéry University in Montpellier, France.
+French-born Elisabeth Zetland, married with 2 daughters, earned her Ph.D. (with Honors) in medieval history from Paul Valéry University in Montpellier, France.
 Her ground-breaking original research traced the family trees of Jewish families residing in Florence, Italy in the 15th Century, and enabled Elisabeth to document an economic and social history of Tuscan Judaism between 1437 and 1464.

 She considers herself addicted to family history and totally devoted to the subject.
-In a few weeks, she will take her American husband to Moscow, Russia to meet his long-lost cousins — whom she found thanks to MyHeritage!
+A few years ago, she took her American husband to Moscow, Russia to meet his long-lost cousins — whom she found thanks to MyHeritage!

 Comments